taw00/joplin-rpm/README.md

 **For Fedora and EL8 (RHEL8/CentOS8) users . . .**

-_Note that the last RHEL/CentoOS builds ending soon (v1.0.216?).
-Migrate your desktop to Fedora._
+_Note that building for RHEL/CentOS has been problematic in the past.
+I recommend you migrate your desktop to Fedora._

 ```
 # Initial install...